HCL-TECH-SOFTWARE/digital-experience/docs/integrate_apps/apis/model_spi/model-spi_rest_service/feeds_rest_svc/use_cases_for_resource_mod/index.md

-# Use cases for modifying resources
+# Use Cases for Modifying Resources

 Portal Model REST services allow you to create new resources, modify, move and delete existing resources.
 View some common use cases of resource modifications.